quacksouls/bitburner/doc/guide/program.md

 sense to purchase a bunch of Augmentations from a faction and then install those Augmentations all at once.
 Save up a few hundred million dollars and purchase the most expensive Augmentation from CyberSec.
-You might want to click the button `Sort by Cost` to help you choose the most expensive Augmentation.
+You might want to click the button <kbd>Sort by Cost</kbd> to help you choose the most expensive Augmentation.
 Buying one Augmentation would increase the price multiplier, but only for the less expensive Augmentations that you have not yet purchased.
 Repeat the purchasing strategy until you have purchased all Augmentations from CyberSec.
 Some Augmentations have pre-requisites.
 For example, the pre-requisite of `Cranial Signal Processors - Gen II` is `Cranial Signal Processors - Gen I`.
 Purchase all pre-requisites first before you are allowed to purchase the particular Augmentation.
 Note that `NeuroFlux Governor` can be levelled up infinitely.
 Use the money available to level up `NeuroFlux Governor` as high as you can.
 Use any left over money to upgrade your home server, either RAM or Cores or both.
 You would lose all money after installing the Augmentations, so you might as well spend the money now.
 Then install all Augmentations at once.
 The process to install Augmentations is as follows.
-Click on the `Augmentations` tab, review the changes to your stat multipliers, and click on `Install Augmentations`.
+Click on the
+<kbd>Augmentations</kbd> tab, review the changes to your stat multipliers, and
+click on <kbd>Install Augmentations</kbd>.
 Refer to the image below.

 ![Install Augmentations](image/install-augmentations.png "Install Augmentations")